 Types of lightbulbs used in pinball machines

-pinball 101 Quick summary: most popular pinball machines with incandescant bulbs use type #44 (bayonet) or #555 (wedge), and for flasher lamps use types #89 (bayonet) and #906 (wedge).
-Don't buy them at a general store but at a specialised pinball parts dealer (aff. link).
+pinball 101 Quick summary: Most classic pinball machines with incandescent bulbs use type #44 (bayonet) or #555 (wedge).
+For flasher lamps, types #89 (bayonet) and #906 (wedge) are common.
+Always buy from a specialized pinball parts dealer (affiliate link).

 Different circuits

-On most pinball machines there are 2 diffferent types of lamps.
-General illumination and controlled lighting.
+Most pinball machines use two types of lighting circuits: general illumination (GI) and controlled lighting.

 Lights and flashers